Become a Funeral Celebrant: Celebrants, develop your skill set

 - write a competent eulogy and to construct an appropriate ceremonial framework into which it may be placed.

-- understand the basic standard which the college and reputable celebrant organisations expect for funerals.
+- understand the basic standard that the college and reputable celebrant organisations expect for funerals.

-- have an in-depth knowledge of how to interview and actively listen, take notes, creatively write and carefully check the eulogy and ceremony.
+- have an in-depth knowledge of how to interview, actively listen, take notes, creatively write and carefully check the eulogy and ceremony.

 - have an adequate knowledge of the literature (especially poetry) and music frequently required for funerals.